huggingface/transformers/examples/pytorch/image-pretraining/README.md

 # Image pretraining examples

-This directory contains Python scripts that allow you to pre-train Transformers for computer vision tasks on your own data, after which you can easily load the weights into a `ViTForImageClassification` for instance.
+This directory contains Python scripts that allow you to pre-train Transformer-based vision models on your own data, after which you can easily load the weights into a `ViTForImageClassification` for instance.
 It currently includes scripts for:
 - [SimMIM](#simmim) (by Microsoft Research)
 - [MAE](#mae) (by Facebook AI).